 Students are allowed a maximum of five years to complete a program.
-If the student does not complete the program within a five year period, he/she will be required to follow the current catalog or state approved curriculum guide (if different from catalog, will appear as an addendum to the catalog) in selection and registering for courses.
-Any credits over ten years old whether earned at Robeson Community College or other accredited institutions will not be counted toward meeting graduation requirements except for equivalent general education core component classes.
-The following list of courses will not be counted towards graduation requirements if they are over five years old: ACC 129, CIS 165, CIS 174, CIS 215, CIS 274, CIS 275, CIS 287, CTS 125, CTS 130, CTS DBA 110, NET 110, NOS 110, NOS 130, NOS 230.
+If the student does not complete the program within a five year period, he/she will be required to follow the current catalog and student handbook or state approved curriculum guide (if different from catalog, will appear as an addendum to the catalog) in selection and registering for courses.
+Any credits over ten years old whether earned at Robeson Community College or other accredited institutions will not be counted toward meeting graduation requirements.
+Exceptions will be made only for general education component courses when a prospective student has completed an Associate or higher level degree and the courses are equivalent to courses in the curriculum applied for at Robeson Community College.
+The following list of courses will not be counted towards graduation requirements if they are over five years old: ACC 129, CIS 165, CTS 125, CTS 130, DBA 110, NET 110, NOS 110, NOS 130, NOS 230.

 Course changes within programs are generally not made more often than two years.
 Full-time day students enrolling under the first year of a catalog can expect to complete graduation requirements with little or no change in course offerings.
-Parttime students and students who enroll at some time other than the first semester of the two-year period may experience some course changes in their programs.
+Part-time students and students who enroll at some time other than the first semester of the two-year period may experience some course changes in their programs.
 RCC staff and faculty will work with students to make adjustments in the affected course areas with minimal inconvenience to the student and without delaying the student's projected date of graduation.